soong-construction/dirt-rally-time-recorder/README.md

 You can choose to download *dirt-rally-time-recorder* as a ready-to-use bundle (tested to work on Windows 10 x64).
 If you don't trust pre-built .exe files, you can set it up from scratch.

 ### Ready-to-use bundle
-- Download the [latest release](https://github.com/soong-construction/dirt-rally-time-recorder/releases/latest) for either the original DiRT Rally or 2.0 and unzip it somewhere
+- Download the [latest release](https://github.com/soong-construction/dirt-rally-time-recorder/releases/latest) for either the original DiRT Rally or 2.0
+  - Unzip the installation folder somewhere
+- Start time tracking
-- Start `timerecord.exe`
+  - in your installation folder, start `timerecord.exe`
   - It should tell you to be *Waiting for data...*, otherwise take a look at [Troubleshooting](#troubleshooting)

 ### ... or set up from scratch